 Entering another country

-There may be additional entry requirements for certain countries, such as completing a form in advance or on arrival, and/or having your temperature checked.
+There may be additional entry requirements for certain countries, such as completing a form in advance or on arrival, and/or providing proof of your vaccination status or of a negative Covid test.
 We provide an overview of the entry requirements for all our destinations – and give links to further useful information – on our Country Entry Requirements page.

 Distancing guidelines vary according to the destination and venue, and whether you’re inside or outside.
 Keep a look out for signage regarding distancing, and maintain the required gap between you and others.